-Ghost Cult continues to fly the flag of Slayer high, and customarily we celebrate the life of Jeff Hanneman, who passed away on May 2nd, 2013.
-Jeff left an indelible mark on all of metal through the music and performances he created with Slayer.
+Jeff Hanneman, legendary guitarist of Slayer passed away on May 2nd, 2013, nine years ago today.
+Ghost Cult continues to fly the flag of Slayer high, and customarily we celebrate the life of Jeff, the music he made and the stages he left scorched.
 His legacy as a riff maker, songwriter, soloist, and metal personality has not been dampened since his death.
-In the time since he passed, Ghost Cult observed Slayer as they released a final studio album with Jeff’s contributions (Repentless), had a legend take his spot live (Gary Holt of Exodus), released a comic book with Jeff’s likeness, completed their final world tour ever of two years, released an incredible film/music video trilogy (The Repentless Killogy), former bandmate DaveLombardo wrote a loving tribute to his fallen friend, and we have written two career-spanning retrospectives (read them here and here) on the end of the band.
-Every night on that final world tour, Slayer honored Jeff during ‘Raining Blood’ with the still reigning banner.
-Hail Jeff and Hail Slayer!
+In the time since he passed, Ghost Cult covered Slayer just as heavily in Jeff’s life, as they released a final studio album with Jeff’s contributions (Repentless), had a legend and friend hold down his spot live (Gary Holt of Exodus), released a comic bookwith Jeff’s likeness, completed their final world tour ever of two years, released an incredible film/music video trilogy (The Repentless Killogy), former bandmate DaveLombardo wrote a loving tribute to his fallen friend, and we have created two career-spanning retrospectives (read them here and here) on the end of the band.
+From the time Jeff passed and every night on that final world tour, Slayer honored Jeff during ‘Raining Blood’ with the “still reigning” banner.
+As we say every year at this time: Hail Jeff and hail Slayer!

 Anthrax has concluded their Anthrax 40th Anniversary web series with thoughts on “Worship Music, longevity, and the future.The band wrapped up their 40th-anniversary livestream last month (review here) and are plotting next steps including a new album.
 Their next show is at Welcome To Rockville in November!
 Congrats on 40 and here’s to many more!